cmcornejocrespo/any-code-challenge-1/README.md

 ## Requirements

-Implement a custom Date class without any libs that is able to add days.
+Implement a custom Date class without any date-related libs that is able to add days.
-* This method should be able to increase months and years.
-* This method assumes all years to have the same days per month (i.e February 28, January 31 and April 30)
 * void addDays(int days)
+* This functionality should be able to increase months and years.
+* This functionality assumes 365 per year
+* This method assumes all years to have the same days per month (i.e January 31, February 28, April 30, etc.)

 ## Run
 ```sh